Publish content once.

 Claims

-Each data point in your content becomes a claim with a lifecycle.
+A data point in your content becomes a claim with a lifecycle.
 When the underlying data shifts, the claim is flagged.
 When it's corrected, the claim is marked fixed.
-Nothing slips through.

 StatisticalTemporalComparativeSource citation